 This form can either be filed by mail or electronically.
 If the applicant is filing the paper form, the completed form along with the supporting documents and the form filing fee must be mailed together to the right USCIS office.
 If an application for renewal is filed online, the supporting documents must be mailed to the address printed on the receipt notice that the applicants obtain after filing the form online.
 People who file the form online can also pay the form filing fee online.

 Applications for renewal are generally processed by the USCIS in fewer than 90 days.
-At times, the USCIS might take more that 90 days to process these applications.
+At times, the USCIS might take more than 90 days to process these applications.
 In such cases, if the renewal is taking more time, applicants can request interim cards.
 They need to provide the application receipt notice they received after filing applications for renewal of EAD to get interim EADs.
 They can get those interim cards by making appointments at local USCIS offices and by submitting the required documents.